Commercial Metal Buildings

 The Modern, Economical Choice for Industrial & Commercial Operations

-Study after study is coming out, showing steel is ahead of all of it’s competitors in the Commercial and Industrial markets for buildings.
-Steel currently holds a significant 71% market share in the Commercial sector and rising, and a walloping 95% share of the Industrial building market.
+Numerous, recent studies have highlighted the fact that steel is ahead of all of its competitors in the Commercial and Industrial markets for buildings.
+Steel currently holds a significant 71% market share in the Commercial sector and rising, and a 95% share of the Industrial building market.
 Construction efficiency figures show that pre-engineered steel buildings can be constructed 30% -50% faster than buildings constructed from any other materials, at a fraction of the cost.

 The UK’s Tata Construction (formerly Corus Construction, as they were known when they published this article) conducted an independent cost and benefits comparison in 2004, titled “Supporting the Commercial Decision,” to determine the most efficient building material for Commercial structures.
 To quote a paragraph taken from the study: “The cost and design benefits offered by steel, allied with its speed of construction, flexibility and consistent quality make it the construction material of choice for commercial metal buildings.
 Add to this the minimal disruption caused during construction – and its limited impact on the environment – and steel truly deserves its position as the dominant form of construction for commercial buildings throughout the UK.”
 1